Safety, Infection Prevention & Quality Improvement

 Masking guidelines

-• There may be times masks will need to be worn by staff and caregivers (e.g., patients in isolation).
+- We will let you know if there are other times masks need to be worn by staff and caregivers (e.g., patients in isolation).

-• If a caregiver is unwell and their presence is essential to their child’s care, or they’re not able to arrange for an alternative caregiver, they are asked to stay in their child’s room as much as possible and wear a mask outside the room.
+- If a caregiver is unwell and their presence is essential to their child’s care, or they’re not able to arrange for an alternative caregiver, they are asked to stay in their child’s room as much as possible and wear a mask whenever outside the room.

 Other visitors